 Hair loss is a common side effect of chemotherapy, and can contribute to stress and anxiety.
 However, scalp cooling therapy helps many patients keep most of their hair.

-The exact cause of colorectal cancer remains unknown, but there are proven risk factors for the disease.
-You can change your lifestyle to avoid certain risks, but there are some you cannot prevent.
+While the exact cause of colorectal cancer remains unknown, there are proven risk factors for the disease.
+Learn about colorectal cancer screening options and what you can do to reduce your risk.

-Colorectal cancer is the third most commonly diagnosed cancer in the United States, but screenings, lifestyle changes and added awareness can decrease your risk for this deadly disease.
+Colorectal cancer is the third most commonly diagnosed cancer in the U.S., but prevention is possible.
+Learn more in this Q&A.

 Cancer can affect more than physical health.
 The emotional side can affect the ability to cope and stick to a treatment plan.
 Get 7 tips on how to improve your emotional well-being as a cancer patient or caregiver.

 Male or female, health care professionals now recommend screenings for colorectal cancer beginning at age 45.
 A colonoscopy is the gold standard.
 Here's what to expect before and during the procedure.

 Finding colon cancer at its earliest stage provides the greatest chance for a cure.
 That's why health care providers now recommend colon cancer screenings beginning at age 45.
 Learn about your options.